 The GPIO peripheral has nif support on all platforms.
 One notable difference on the STM32 platform is that Pin() is defined as a tuple consisting of the bank (a.k.a. port) and pin number.
-For example a pin labeled PB7 on your board would be $\{b, 7\}$ .
+For example a pin labeled PB7 on your board would be {b, 7}.

-You can read and write digital values on GPIO pins using the $gpio\ module$ , using the $digital\read/1\ and\ digital\write/2\ functions$ .
-You must first set the direction of the pin using the $gpio:set\direction/2$ function, using input or output as the direction parameter.
+You can read and write digital values on GPIO pins using the gpio module, using the digital\read/1 and digital\write/2 functions.
+You must first set the pin mode using the gpio:set\pin\mode/2 function, using input or output as the direction parameter.